ForgeRock/forgeops-cli/docs/forgeops_delete_directory.md

 ```

-      # Delete the directory service resources from the "default" namespace.
+            # Delete the ForgeRock "directory" in the default namespace.
             forgeops delete directory

-      # Delete the directory service resources from a given namespace.
+            # Delete the ForgeRock "directory" in a given namespace.
             forgeops delete directory --namespace mynamespace
 ```

 ### Options